NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 plt.show()
 ```

+The above code sets up a framework to compare different RFFT implementations.
+It defines a dictionary `rfft_callers` to hold different versions of RFFT caller functions.
+It then computes the timing for each version and plots the speed-up factor compared to the baseline version (V0), which is provided below.

 We are now ready to explore different implementations of RFFT using pyFFTW and see how we can improve the performance!
 Let's start with a baseline implementation of RFFT using pyFFTW.

 ### Baseline (V0)